brandefenseinternshipteam/cyber-security-glossary/glossary.md

 An attacker used email spoofing to impersonate the company CEO and sent an urgent payment request to the accounting department, making it look as if it came from the CEO's address.

 ### Exfiltration
 **Definition:**
 Exfiltration refers to the unauthorized transfer of data from a computer or network.
 Attackers often exfiltrate sensitive information for malicious purposes, such as identity theft or corporate espionage.

 **Example Usage:**
 The malware facilitated the exfiltration of confidential files, sending them to an external server controlled by the attackers.

+### Exploit Kit
+**Definition:**
+An exploit kit is a toolkit used by cybercriminals to automatically scan for and exploit vulnerabilities in software to deliver malware.

+**Example Usage:**
+The attacker used an exploit kit to deliver ransomware through a browser vulnerability.

 ---